 Squarespace vs WordPress for Small Business — An Honest Comparison

 You've read the articles.
 Half say WordPress.
 Half say Squarespace.
-Here's a straight answer from someone who builds Squarespace sites for Minnesota small businesses every day.
+Here's a straight answer from someone who builds Squarespace sites for small businesses every day.

 Most Squarespace vs WordPress comparisons are written by people with an affiliate commission waiting at the end of either link.
 This one isn't.
 We build exclusively on Squarespace — so yes, we have a perspective — but we also talk to enough business owners switching from WordPress to know exactly when each platform makes sense and when it doesn't.